phatfly/WX-Temp/README.md

 * I am not maintaining this code or adding to it beyond what has been already accomplished.

-* I am not maintaining the WeatherUnderground account, either, and won't be checking if it still active.
+* I am not maintaining the WeatherUnderground account, either, and won't be checking if it's still active.

 # Coding Challenge